Understanding the Recruitment Process

-Incoming freshmen may sign with a fraternity as soon as they have graduated from high school, or as early as April, or they may continue the recruitment process through the summer and even into the fall semester.
+Incoming freshmen may sign with a fraternity in the spring of their senior year, or they may continue the recruitment process through the summer and even into the fall semester.
 The goal of the recruitment process is to learn more about the fraternities and interact with current members so you can decide which one to join.

 1. Register for fraternity recruitment online.